simoraman/line-check/README.md

 ## Line Check
-Library for checking that json from HTTP endpoint matches a given template.
+Line Check is a library for checking that json from HTTP endpoint matches a given template.

+## Motivation
+It is a common pattern to run front end or front end tests against static json-files instead of live back end.
+This causes a risk that front end and back end fall out of sync.
+Line Check is a tool that helps to detect this.

 ## Requirements
 Line check requires [io.js](https://iojs.org/en/) with `--harmony_arrow_functions`-flag.